 Getting sick from taking the wrong medications

-Getting sick from taking the wrong person’s medications is the first sign that something is wrong.
-Medicines are designed to work for a patient’s medical condition, and the doctor prescribes them, particularly for each patient.
+Getting sick from taking the wrong medications is the first sign that something is wrong.
+The right medication is designed to work for a patient’s medical condition, and the doctor prescribes medicine for each patient with this in mind.

-Nausea, vomiting, and diarrheas’ are signs that not all is right with your medications.
+Nausea, vomiting, diarrhea, and problems with kidney function are signs that not all is right with your medications.

 Having a bad reaction to the wrong medication

 Having a bad reaction to the wrong medication can happen in some cases.
-If you take the wrong person’s medication, your body may react, and some horrible side effects can surface.
+With high risk medications your body may react, and some horrible side effects can surface.

 If your body reacts badly to the wrong person’s medications, you could come out in hives, have bad rashes and suffer a lot of severe pain.

-In some cases, taking the wrong person’s medication can cause seizures, loss of consciousness, and even falling into a coma.
+In some cases, taking the wrong medications can cause seizures, loss of consciousness, and even falling into a coma.

 Not taking your own medication